 Right.
-If she has the early onset Parkinson’s symptoms, what did she start noticing that was different.
+If she has the early onset Parkinson’s symptoms, what did she start noticing that was different?

 She had a tremor in her dominant hand, and she was a bell player, and so she couldn’t keep up with the music and that’s when she started noticing she had a problem.
 Unfortunately, the first thing that happened was they thought she had a neck injury.
 So they had to do deck surgery, which was not the problem.
 But that’s a common thing that I hear in people with Parkinson’s disease less now than 15 or 20 years ago.
 But then, you know, they finally figured out that was the problem.

 Wow.
 It’s interesting, this assumption that people make about even stroke survivors who present with certain symptoms and are told many times that it’s something else.
-I talk about the lack of awareness in stroke in the community, but there’s also in my opinion, a lack of awareness in the professional community of even doctors and people who deal with stroke survivors because on a Saturday or Friday night, is very common for stroke survivor to present to hospital with something wrong with them.
-And they are symptoms of stroke that they’re not aware of, but they are mistaken for being drunk.
+I talk about the lack of awareness of stroke in the community, but there’s also in my opinion, a lack of awareness in the professional community of even doctors and people who deal with stroke survivors because on a Saturday or Friday night, is very common for a stroke survivor to present to hospital with something wrong with them.
+They are symptoms of stroke that they’re not aware of, but they are mistaken for being drunk.
 Because it’s a Friday, Saturday night.

 Oh, absolutely.
-And I think there’s also on the other end of the spectrum of misconception of how much to push someone with Parkinson’s are with strokes.
-I find that, you know, when I went to PT school, so I’ve been doing this 27 years.
+And I think there’s also on the other end of the spectrum of misconception of how much to push someone with Parkinson’s with strokes.
+I find that, you know, when I went to PT school, so I’ve been doing this for 27 years.
 They said, oh, yes, six months, that’s when you know what you got.
 That’s a bunch of baloney.

 You know, you can keep going and keep going.
 And we have people who get more function back.
 And it’s been many years since they had their stroke.
 But we’re the first clinic that pushes them hard enough for them to get the return.
-And I think that’s the hardest part for PT is getting enough visits here in the United States, and for people to get pushed hard enough to get their function back.
+I think that the hardest part for PT is getting enough visits here in the United States, and for people get pushed hard enough to get their function back.